wp-plugins/zemanta/readme.txt

 Yes, very much.
 Images that we are recommending are copyright cleared - either Creative Commons and similar or approved by stock photo providers.
 However we can only inform you about the license and it's your decision to use it or not.

+= How does Zemanta compare to nRelate, OutBrain and Wordnik related content plugins? =

+We let you explicitly pick related posts whereas nRelate, Outbrain and Wordnik offer less control over which related posts are displayed.

-= How do I get my blog posts linked to by other bloggers in your network? =
+= How do I get my blog posts linked by other bloggers in your network? =

 Add your blog to our database and after it is approved ([requirements of approval](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-posts-pool-)).
 We will index your posts and if another blogger is writing a post about something similar, we will recommend your related posts to them.
 You can find out who has linked to your posts through your Zemanta dashboard.